 According to the World Bank, more than 850 million people have been liberated from poverty, and the country is working to eradicate absolute poverty by 2020.

 The world is experiencing the implications of the awakened giant that realized her economic power by leveraging on the capacity of her population.

-Their factories and labor power produces items that could meet the demands of many nations.
-China’s labor-intensive economy spreads a message to the world that man is an asset when the resources within is utilized; and that high population is a strength, not a weakness.
+Their factories and labor power produce items that could meet the demands of many nations.
+China’s labor-intensive economy spreads a message to the world that man is an asset when the resources within are utilized; and that a high population is a strength, not a weakness.

 The world is warning Africa to be careful of China’s strategic neo-colonialism through her economic relationship with Africa.
 Her relationship with the continent in terms of trade in goods and services is capable of undermining Africa’s development, promoting dependency.

 China is seen as a major competitor to the United States and other developed countries because of her labor power to produce “substandard goods” that is affordable to developing nations.

 It’s a strategy to reduce the influence of American and European products from African or developing nations’ markets.